Satellite Derived Bathymetry | Benthic Mapping | Water Quality | Elevation Models | Coastal and Terrestrial Environments | Water Surface

 Be a remote sensing specialist yourself

-The first data enhancement for a large variety of professional applications using satellites: The atmospheric correction over land and water, delivering globally normalized surface albedo and underwater surface reflectances.
-Based on eoLytics Atmos-X-products, your own application will harvest to the maximum extend from various satellite- and airborne data.
-Applicable for various multi- and hyperspectral systems.
+Data enhancement for a large variety of professional applications: The atmospheric correction over land and water, delivering globally normalized surface albedo and underwater surface reflectances.
+Based on our data pre-processing products, your own application will harvest to the maximum extend from various satellite- and airborne, multi- and hyperspectral sensors.

 At the forefront of research and innovation